Ooogabog/Horizons-Platformer/README.md

 # Highlights
 * Multi-level 2D platformer
+* Lighting
 * enemy AI using RayCasting
 * Collectible items with score tracking
 * Dynamic Platforms
 * Custom made Worlds (this took alot of time)
 * Main menu
-* Respawn system with intentional respawn delay for improved game feel *Level progression system
+* Respawn system with intentional respawn delay for improved game feel
+* Level progression system
-*One way Platforms for smoother player movement *Thematic storytelling through gameplay
+* One way Platforms for smoother player movement
+* Thematic storytelling through gameplay

 # Why I made it?
 Honestly, i resonate with the protagonist alot.
 I struggle with motivation and even small task sometimes feel alot.
 I wanted this project to kind of reflect this and i to give GamDev a proper go.The actual game mechanics and handling physics properties were also kind of fun.